10 Insane (but true) Facts About the Guillotine

 The conclusion is that after a swift decapitation, it will take 7 seconds before the brain ceases to function due to blood and oxygen deprivation.

-10. The last guillotine blade in Paris
+10. You can actually go see the last guillotine blade in Paris

 A guillotine blade that was used during the first French Revolution at Place de Grèves (now place de l’Hotel de Ville) can be viewed at the Police Museum (Musée de la Préfecture de Police), located on the third floor of an active police station in the Latin Quarter.
 The museum is one of Paris’ many hidden gems, and explores the history of France’s police force, capital punishment, and traces the advancement of crime detection technology.